skmakau/Patient-Testing-Ver2/README.md

-# Patient Testing Ver2
+# Patient Testing Evaluation for the Steadi-Three
- Test ver2 for patient evaluation
+ This site is a mock-up for the nuerological patient evaluation for Steadiwear Inc.'s Steadi-Three tremor reduction device.